 Fact: Depression is a frequent and widespread mental health disease, but you don't have to live with it.
 Some individuals believe that depression is a normal component of aging.
 It isn't, and you don't have to live with it indefinitely.
 Consult your doctor about methods to avoid depression.
 They will direct you to the treatments best suited to your problem.

-Myth #10: Depression is synonymous with sadness
+Myth #10: Depression is the same thing as sadness

 Fact: Sadness and depression are not synonymous.
 If you suspect you are clinically depressed, there are various techniques to tell the difference between that and being sad: